geoffreylitt/wildcard-onward-paper/paper.md

 Another related system is ScrAPIr, by Alrashed et al. [@alrashed2020], which enables end users to access backend web APIs without programming.
 ScrAPIr shares our high level goal of end user empowerment, as well as the idea of wrappers, by creating a shared library of wrappers around existing web APIs.
 Unlike Wildcard, however, ScrAPIr targets explicit APIs exposed by developers.
 It also focuses on backend services and doesn’t aim to extend the frontend interfaces of web applications.

 # Conclusion and Future Work {#sec:conclusion}

-In this paper, we have presented table-driven customization, a new paradigm for customizing software by direct manipulation of the underlying structured data.
+In this paper, we have presented data-driven customization, a new paradigm for customizing software by direct manipulation of the underlying structured data.
 We have demonstrated the paradigm using the Wildcard browser extension, and have used it to create useful customizations for a variety of websites.